 The notorious overheating issue with the RPI 4 is exemplary of how it has failed to deliver on people’s expectations of a credit-card sized linux distro capable of running 4K video.

-If you’re looking for a relatively low-cost entrance into digital signage, then we recommend choosing a plug-and-play Android device.
+If you’re looking for a relatively low-cost entrance into digital signage, then we recommend choosing a Android digital signage player.
 The Raspberry Pi simply doesn’t have sufficient power, fidelity, and robustness to power a multi-use digital signage solution with more than one screen or to do much beyond showing simple slides.

-More than that though, Android media players are far more user-friendly, way easier to set up, offer USB provisioning for easier deployment, and support enterprise-grade digital signage software that can significantly raise the quality of your visual communications.
+More than that though, Android digital signage players are far more user-friendly, way easier to set up, offer USB provisioning for easier deployment, and support enterprise-grade digital signage software that can significantly raise the quality of your visual communications.

 Looking to get started with digital signage and looking for an alternative to using Raspberry Pi?

 1. Select some screens and digital signage hardware

 For more information on these topics, check out our posts: